Bob Lewis (Kansas politician)

 Bob Lewis is an American politician.
-He has served as a Republican member for the 123rd district since January 9, 2023.
+He has served as a Republican member of the Kansas House of Representatives since 2023, representing the 123rd district.

 Biography

 Lewis graduated from Garden City High School in 1976.
 He earned a bachelor's degree from Grinnell College in 1980 and a J.D. degree from Stanford University in 1984.
 He is a Christian.

 Political positions

 Lewis is anti-abortion.
 He supported the 2022 Kansas abortion referendum.